 Who wins Kuurne-Bruxelles-Kuurne 2019?

-The Kuurne-Brussels-Kuurne (KBK) is a one-day road cycling race in Belgium.
-Hosted annually, it comes just one day after the Omloop Het Nieuwsblad, rounding off the opening weekend of professional cycling racing in Belgium.
-This year, the race will be held on the 25th February 2018.
+The Kuurne-Brussels-Kuurne (known as the ‘KBK’) is a one-day professional road cycling race in Belgium.
+Hosted annually, it features just one day after the Omloop Het Nieuwsblad on the racing calendar, rounding off an exciting opening weekend of professional cycling racing in Belgium - called the Flemish Opening Weekend.
+This year, the 71st edition of the race will be held on Sunday 3rd March 2019.

-The one-day race begins on the hippodrome of Kuurne, in the southern region of West Flanders.
-The route then takes the cyclists east, heading towards Brussels.
-Despite being in the name of the race, the cyclists don’t actually reach as far as Brussels, stopping around 20 km short of the city.
-The riders turn near Nivone, before taking on the rolling hills of the Flemish Ardennes.
-The riders will then also finish in Kuurne, with a total distance of around 198 km.
+The one-day race features the iconic start on the hippodrome of Kuurne, in the southern region of West Flanders.
+The route takes the peloton towards the direction of Brussels and then the rolling hills of the Flemish Ardennes.
+The race normally finishes in Kuurne, totally around 200 km.

-Peter Sagan has ruled himself out of the race but Mark Cavendish, who is the only cyclist with two race titles under his belt, could join Tom Boonen as the most successful cyclist in the history of the KBK.
+British sprinter Mark Cavendish is the only cyclist with two race titles under his belt and he could join Tom Boonen as the most successful cyclist in the history of the KBK if he races.

 Groenewegen will be hoping to claim the title for the second year running, but challengers this year include Greg van Avermaet (Team CCC), current World Champion Alejandro Valverde (Team Movistar), sprinter Michael Matthews (Team Sunweb), last year’s podium finisher Arnaud Demare and the German sprint beast Andre Greipel (Team Arkéa Samsic).